2 teens stabbed at Center City SEPTA Station

 Larry, a passenger on the train, said, "It was horrible to see people lying in blood everywhere."

-Abdul Wahid of North Philly said he, too, saw a bloody mess.
+Abdul Wahid of North Philadelphia said he, too, saw a bloody mess.

 "This shouldn't be happening in the center of the city," he said.

-SEPTA reopened 8th Street Station as of 5:10 p.m.
+SEPTA reopened 8th Street Station around 5:10 p.m.

-Later Wednesday night, officials said both boys conditions had been upgraded to stable.
+Later Wednesday night, officials said both boys' conditions had been upgraded to stable.

 Police are reviewing surveillance video of the platform, and said the suspect left the station on a train.